YarnSpinnerTool/YSDocs/using-yarnspinner-with-unity/installation-and-setup.md

 # 📦 Installation

-There are two ways to install Yarn Spinner for Unity: via the Package Manager, and via a `.unitypackage` file.
+The main way we recommend to install Yarn Spinner for Unity is via the Package Manager.

-{% hint style="info" %}
-**We recommend installing it via the Package Manager**, because of a few reasons: it's easier to update to new versions of Yarn Spinner as they become available, it doesn't get embedded in the source code of your game, and you have more control over what gets added to your project.
-{% endhint %}

 ## Install via the Unity Package Manager (recommended)